cnoam/iem_teachinglab/terraform/dbr/readme.md

+# Using Terraform to deploy DataBricks clusters for students

+Students are divided to groups (usually 3 or 4 people).
+Each group is allocated its own cluster.

+This simple setup requires:
+- creating clusters
+- creating groups
+- creating users
+- connecting the above
+- setting correct permssions

+In practice, the group list is dynamic, so we need to be able to update the setup accordingly, without affecting existing users.

 # Usage

-1. Download a CSV file from Moodle with 1 or more users (must be email address) in each row.<br>
+1. Download a CSV file from Moodle with 1 or more users (must be email address) in each row.
+This is an export of the "Students create groups"<br>
-Name it "users.csv" and place it in the current directory.<br>
+Transform this file using `python convert_moodle_to_tf_format.py path/to/the/csv/file` .

+The output is named  "users.csv" <br>
+Place the `users.csv` file in the `terraform/dbr` folder

-1. Create a Databricks workspace (I use Azure portal).
+2. Create a Databricks workspace (I use Azure portal).
 1. generate a Databricks personal token
-  - enter the workspace, user settings,  developer tools, manage access tokens, generate new token.
+  - enter the workspace, user settings,  developer tools, manage access tokens, generate new token with short life span (e.g. 2 days).
-  - store it as  `TF_VAR_databricks_token=dapia****` in a **safe** place for env variables.
+  - store it as  `TF_VAR_databricks_token=dapia****` in a **safe** place for env variables (e.g. in .bashrc)

 1. login to the correct DBR profile:
   `databricks auth login --host adb-3738544368441327.7.azuredatabricks.net`